flutter/website/fastlane.md

 The [Flutter Gallery in the Flutter repo](https://github.com/flutter/flutter/tree/master/examples/flutter_gallery) uses Fastlane for continuous deployment.
 See the source for a working example of Fastlane in action.
-The Travis script is [here](https://github.com/flutter/flutter/blob/master/.travis.yml).
+The Flutter framework repository's Cirrus script is [here](https://github.com/flutter/flutter/blob/master/.cirrus.yml).